devslopes/dwa-orientation-curriculum/computer-setup/windows-computer-setup.md

   **If for any reason you forgot the password of the UNIX user you created follow the [How to reset the password for the UNIX user in WSL](https://github.com/devslopes/dwa-orientation-curriculum/blob/master/computer-setup/common-wsl-debugging.md#how-to-reset-the-password-for-the-unix-user-in-wsl)** instructions.

-5. Open up another powershell instance as an admin and type in
+1. Open up another terminal instance as an admin and type in

   ```powershell
   wsl --status